 Go to the registration section and click

-If you have requested a domain transfer out and have not received a code then please contact us and include your domain name in the email.
-We’ll be happy to look into it and figure out why the code has not yet arrived.
+If you requested a domain transfer out and haven’t received a transfer code within the 6 hour period, please contact us and include your domain name in the email.
+For security purposes, we don’t have access to view the code, and won’t be able to expedite the code’s delivery.
+If the allotted time has passed, you’ve verified the email address is correct, and the transfer code isn’t in your spam folder, we’ll be happy to look into it and figure out why the transfer code hasn’t arrived.